Study by the University of St. Gallen and zeag shows what HRM has to do in the future

 The other way is aimed primarily at the individual.
 These companies face the challenges with a high degree of flexibility in terms of working hours and diverse individual agreements in terms of work content and scope of work.

 Accompanying the HR managers put the culture in the limelight, because values create orientation!
 The HRM assumes the role of cultural developer.
-That is, it aligns the HR tools to support the culture.
+That is, it directs the HR tools to support the culture.
 At the same time, the inclinations and needs of individuals are at the center.

 Innovations - the 4.0 Champions League